Skip to Main Content

 As a researcher, one of the first things you will do is engage with sources.
 There are 3 source types: primary, secondary, and tertiary.
 Scholarly inquiry largely draws on primary source analysis supported by secondary sources.

-Primary sources are original source materials created during the period being studied, original empirical research, or raw data.
-A researcher offers their own interpretation of primary sources to substantiate their claim.
+Original source materials created during the period being studied, original empirical research, or raw data.

 |Correspondence (letters, emails, tweets)

 ||Original works of art or literature

 Secondary sources represent the ideas and scholarship of others.
 They interpret, analyze, describe, or evaluate primary and/or other secondary sources.
 Researchers engage with secondary sources and incorporate them into their own original scholarship.
 Knowledge creation does not exist in a vacuum and we build upon the ideas of others.

 ||Articles (most of the time)